BraadMartin/simple-graphql-api/readme.md

 You can see that you're not limited to getting the default fields back when you use the **default** keyword.
 You'll get back the default fields that you specify using the filters *and* you'll get back any additional fields that you pass in on the "fields" query param.
 The filters get passed the standard REST API request object that contains any additional passed in parameters, allowing you to serve different custom default objects when different additional query params are included.

-Building the default objects is as simple as:
+Building a default object is as simple as:

 	add_filter( 'simple_graphql_api_default_post_fields', 'xxx_custom_default_post_fields', 10, 2 );